software-tools-books/sd4ds/src/unittest/index.md

     just as we should test our smoke detectors every once in a while.

 We can solve several of these problems at once by looking up test functions dynamically.
-When we create a function or variable,
+As we said in [% x functional %],
-Python stores it in a dictionary, just like the environment used in [% x interpreter %].
+Python stores the variables and functions we define in a dictionary.
 We can get that dictionary by calling the function `globals`:

 [% excerpt pat="show_globals.*" fill="py out" %]